Autofolding for Source Code Summarization: Results

 \boldpara{Topic Model} We train TASSAL's topic model on all 12,093 \texttt{.java} files from the six projects in our corpus.
 This enables the topic model to automatically discern common coding patterns, such as common libraries, and thus allows TASSAL to recognize unimportant code.
 We run the topic sampling algorithm for 5,000 iterations, performing hyperparameter optimization every 10 iterations, to infer our trained model.

-To demonstrate that the topic model learns to distinguish between project-specific and file-specific tokens, we show the top ten tokens in each of the five topic types (Java background, doc comment, header comment, project and file) in \autoref{tab:tokens}.
+To demonstrate that the topic model learns to distinguish between project-specific and file-specific tokens, we show the top ten tokens in each of the five topic types (Java background, Javadoc background comment, header background comment, project and file) for two projects and two files in \autoref{tab:tokens}.
 Note that background tokens which are very common in a file/project can also appear among the top ten file/project tokens.
-One can see that these are representative of their respective topics: the Java background topic contains common Java generics such as \texttt{get}, \texttt{set}, \texttt{map} and \texttt{object}.
-The background comment topics on the other hand contain common English stop words such as \texttt{the}, \texttt{a}, \texttt{or} and one can clearly see the distinction between the topics, \ie, words that commonly appear in headers (such as \texttt{license}, \texttt{distributed}) are found in the header comment topic whereas those that appear in code comments (\texttt{link}, \texttt{code}) are found in the doc comment topic.
+One can see that these are representative of their respective topics: the Java background topic contains many commonly used terms in Java such as \texttt{get}, \texttt{set}, \texttt{map} and \texttt{object}.
+The background comment topics on the other hand contain common English stop words such as \texttt{the}, \texttt{a}, \texttt{or} and one can clearly see the distinction between the topics, \ie, words that commonly appear in headers (such as \texttt{license}, \texttt{distributed}) are found in the header background comment topic whereas those that commonly appear in Javadoc comments (\texttt{link}, \texttt{code}) are found in the Javadoc background comment topic.
 Looking at the topics for the \texttt{spring-framework} project one can see that it contains the fully resolved project name \texttt{org.springframework} as well as common project-specific tokens such as \texttt{bean}, \texttt{context} and \texttt{factory}.
 Similarly, the \texttt{bigbluebutton} project contains the specific tokens \texttt{sip}, \texttt{event}, \texttt{message} and \texttt{gnu}.
 Looking at selected files from both projects, the \texttt{DataSourceUtils} file topic contains tokens specific to the function of that file, \eg \texttt{connection}, \texttt{data}, \texttt{synchronization} and \texttt{isolation}.
 Finally, the \texttt{QuaLsp} file topic, a codec implementation, contains the very function-specific tokens \texttt{lsp} and \texttt{ld8}.

 This illustrates the quality of our proposed topic model and suggests that it can distinguish file- and project-specific tokens from those that are common across all Java projects.
 It also raises the exciting possibility that our topic model is robust enough for wider applications and not merely restricted to summarization.